-2017-2018 Graduation Rate/Student Right to Know Report
+2018-2019 Graduation Rate/Student Right to Know Report

-The 2014 cohort consisted of 757 first-time, full-time, degree/certificate-seeking students.
-After three years, 19% of these students had graduated from our institution or completed their programs and 17% had transferred to other higher education institutions.
-Below are the four-year average percentages for graduation and transfer out rates for Bevill State Community College.
+The 2015 cohort consisted of 598 first-time, full-time, degree/certificate-seeking students.
+After three years, 22% of these students had graduated from our institution or completed their programs and 16% had transferred to other higher education institutions.
+Below are the Student Right-to-Know four-year average percentages for completion/graduation and transfer out rates for Bevill State Community College.